Kaniyan, Shamli

-Kaniyan is a village consisting of a gram panchayat, Block Kandhla, Tehsil Shamli, District Shamli in the northern state of Uttar Pradesh situated in the Doab region of River Ganga and Yamuna.Kaniyan is located 237m/777.56 feet above mean sea level.
+Kaniyan is a village consisting of a gram panchayat, Block Kandhla, Tehsil Shamli, District Shamli in the northern state of Uttar Pradesh situated in the Doab region of River Ganga and Yamuna.Kaniyan is located 237 m above mean sea level.

 History

 This village is said to be found in the year 940 AD by Chaudhary Ratan Paudiya.
 Residents of this villages are Poriya and their ancestor is said to be King Puru who fought in the Battle of Hydaspes in 326 BC against Alexander The Great.

 Demographics

 There are about 2336 residents in this village majority of whom are Hindu Jats according to 2011 census by the Government of India.
 Main occupation in this village is agriculture and majority of youth is serving the nation mainly in police and armed forces of India.

 Development

 Yuva Shakti Kaniyan is an organization started by the residents in 22 Dec 2018 for maintaining and developing the village.
 It mainly focuses on the education, sports, planting trees and encouraging youth for a better future.

 Chaudhary Ratan Paudiya Sports Complex was built with efforts and contributions of local residents, Yuva Shakti Kaniyan and Gram Panchayat.